-Cations should further stimulate the curiosity in a viewer.
+Captions should further stimulate curiosity in a viewer.
 Good captions will draw people deeper into your story.

 You don’t need to describe what’s obvious in the pictures, but seek to add more information.
 Provide context and meaning in the captions you write to accompany your photos.
 Always be accurate with what you write.

 A photo may be worth a thousand words.
 But often well-written caption can bring a depth of understanding to what people can see in them.
 They can also help provide continuity to your photo story.